 This goal recognizes the role of arts and culture as a powerful medium in advancing truth and reconciliation in Courtenay and surrounding communities in the region.
-It emphasizes collaboration with the K'ómoks First Nation and other Indigenous peoples in acknowledging and celebrating Indigenous history and culture of the community.
+It emphasizes collaboration with K'ómoks First Nation, Métis, Inuit, and Urban Indigenous peoples in acknowledging and celebrating Indigenous history and culture of the community.
 It was noted that there is a lack of visibility of Indigenous arts, culture, and heritage, thus a desire to see more Indigenous arts and culture in public spaces.